 RICK started his radio career setting up tents, equipment, and fetching coffee right here in Salt Lake City, Utah back in 1995.
-After doing the radio gypsy thing around the country a few years he’s finally made his way back home to wake you up every morning right here on 101.5 The Eagle.
+After doing the radio gypsy thing around the country a few years he’s finally made his way back home to wake you up every morning right here on 101.5 Hank FM.

 He loves having all four seasons, getting out on those beautiful Utah trails, hiking, biking, floating the rivers, and he LOVES the snow—Not much of a skier.
 Rick’s more of an I’ll guard the cabin sipping my hot cocoa kind of guy.